penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 Let's verify if the service is properly started and enabled so that it survives our reboot next time.

-!!! info "check if the service is running"
+!!! info "Check if the service is running"

     ```bash
     sudo systemctl status nginx